 The Children's Long-Term Support (CLTS) Program helps children with disabilities and their families through supports and services that help children grow and live their best lives.
 This is a home and community-based service waiver program which uses a Medicaid waiver to fund services for youth with disabilities.
-This home and community based waiver allows the use of Medicaid funds to cover the cost of non-medical services and supports not normally offered by Medicaid.
-The CLTS Program aims to keep kids at home instead of at an institution or in out of home care.
+This home and community-based waiver allows the use of Medicaid funds to cover the cost of non-medical services and supports not normally offered by Medicaid.
+The CLTS Program aims to help those with disabilities to live their best life and to allow kids to reside in their family home and participate actively in community settings.